FAQ

 Bring comfortable cool and casual clothing to wear.
 It is important to remember and respect that you are coming to a country where women dress discreetly and are generally well covered.
 It is acceptable to dress in sleeveless tops (as it is VERY warm and humid) however plunging necklines or bare midriffs are not appropriate.
 And no short shorts or short skirts while teaching please.
 Similarly for men, t-shirts or short sleeved shirts are most appropriate.

 Items such as books, pens and crayons are very cheap and readily available in Siem Reap.
 However, imported educational resources such as blocks and felt pens, are very expensive.
-Feeding Dreams would greatly appreciate any donations in kind for our very poor students and their families.
+Feeding Dreams would greatly appreciate any donations for our very poor students and their families.

 Click here to discover our most useful donation items on our current Wishlist.